osmanburucu-ibm/deploy-jpetstore-demo/README.md

 ~~~~

-Edit deploy-urbancode-deploy/hosts to set the hostname and ip of your ucd server and run the setup-all-ucdsa.yml to setup your UCD environment.
+Edit deploy-urbancode-deploy/hosts to set the hostname and ip of your ucd server and run the setup-all-ucdsa.yml to setup your UCD environment if it is not set up.

 Edit the variables to point to the location where the artifacts are stored.

+Most of the variables are reused from the deploy-urbancode-deploy project!

 Then run the playbook from here to setup the JPetStore Demo